 Michael Thomas is the author of Man Gone Down (Grove/Atlantic, 2007),a beautifully written, insightful, and devastating first novel that follows a 35-year-old African-American man, broke and estranged from his white wife and three children, who has four days to keep his family afloat and reclaim his stake in the American Dream.
 Donna Seaman wrote, "Thomas has written a rhapsodic and piercing post-9/11 lament over aggression, greed, and racism, and a ravishing blues for the soul's unending loneliness."
 Man Gone Down received a stellar review on the cover of the New York Times Book Review: "Thomas knows how the odds are stacked in America.
 He knows the unlikelihood of successful black fatherhood.
 He knows that things are set up to keep the Other poor and the poor in their place.
 More than anything else, he knows how little but also—fortunately—how much it can take to bring a man down."

 The book was selected as one of the Times Book Review's top five novels of the year, as well as a New York Times Notable Book, and a San Francisco Chronicle Notable Book.
 In June 2009, Thomas was awarded the prestigious IMPAC Dublin Literary Award, one of the most lucrative literary prizes in the world—his novel was selected from 145 books nominated by libraries around the globe, of which four were from the US.
 "The IMPAC Dublin award is often described as 'the largest and most international' literary prize in the world after the Nobel" (NY Times).

-In 2012, Thomas will publish a memoir, The Broken King, about four generations of men in his family.
+In 2012, Thomas published a memoir, The Broken King, about four generations of men in his family.
 An eloquent and charismatic speaker, Thomas easily addresses a wide variety of topics.

 About THE BROKEN KING (Memoir, 2013)